Each funding agency will have specific rules regarding budget expenditures or re-budgeting allocated costs.

 All supplies and equipment using grant funds must be processed through standard University procedures, and must be included on the budget approved by the grant sponsor.

-Requisition for purchase of supplies, equipment and services (Procurement Online Request) or the electronic purchasing system ePro@ccu that replaces the paper purchase requisition process
+The electronic purchasing system ePro@ccu replaced the paper purchase requisition process

 Grant Specified Exemption Procedures (.pdf)